-- Concrete shall not be placed on a frozen subgrade. - ► The subgrade temperature must be a minimum of 40°F - ► The contractor shall take measures to protect the concrete (i.e. straw/hay, insulating blankets, etc.) to maintain the required curing temperature of at least 50°F for a minimum of three day. - To develop early strengths during cool/cold weather the mix may contain additional Type IL cement, substitute Type III for Type IL, or contain an accelerator meeting ASTM C494. - ► The use of supplementary cementitious materials such as harvested ash and slag cement will slow the rate of hydration.
+- Concrete shall not be placed on a frozen subgrade. - ▶ The subgrade temperature must be a minimum of 40°F. - The contractor shall take measures to protect the concrete (i.e. straw/hay, insulating blankets, etc.) to maintain the required curing temperature of at least 50°F for a minimum of three days. - To develop early strengths during cool/cold weather the mix may contain additional Type I cement, substitute Type III for Type I or contain an accelerator meeting ASTM C494. - The use of fly ash and slag cement will slow the rate of hydration.

-HOT WEATHER CONCRETING (ACI 305R-10 GUIDE TO HOT WEATHER CONCRETING)
+HOT WEATHER CONCRETING

+(ACI 305R-10 GUIDE TO HOT WEATHER CONCRETING)

-- Concrete hydrates faster as ambient temperatures increase. - ► The maximum concrete temperature at time of placement is recommended to be $\leq 95^{\circ}$ F, unless specificed. - If the subgrade is dry, it should be moistened prior to placement. (no standing water should be present) - Place concrete when ambient temperatures are most favorable, i.e. early morning. - The use of supplementary cementitious materials such as slag cement and harvested ash will slow the rate of hydration. - ▶ Set retarding admixtures meeting ASTM C494 may be used. - ➤ To reduce the rate of evaporation from the surface resulting form low humidity, warm temperatures, and moderate to high winds, the use of an evaporation retarding membrane is recommended followed by immediate curing methods after finish.
-NOTE: the use of a finishing aid, either integral or topical, may be beneficial with IL cements
+- Concrete hydrates faster as ambient temperatures increase. - Caution should not be placed when the concrete temperature is above 90°F. - Moisten the subgrade prior to placement (no standing water should be present). - Place concrete when ambient temperatures are most favorable, i.e. early morning. - The use of fly ash and slag cement will slow the rate of hydration. - > Set retarding admixtures meeting ASTM C494 may be used. - To reduce the rate of evaporation from the surface resulting from low humidity, warm temperatures and moderate to high winds, the use of a evaporation retarding membrane is suggested.